Insights from a Strategic Spectrum Review

 Future Spectrum Needs: Mobile traffic in developing markets is projected to increase at a compound annual growth rate (CAGR) of over 20% over the next 15 years.
 With this growth, operators face a potential “capacity crunch” within the next four to five years unless they acquire additional spectrum.
 On average, operators will need between 100-150 MHz of new spectrum within five years to avoid the need for excessive site builds and meet growing demand.

 Spectrum Costs: The total cost of spectrum ownership remains relatively low, generally under 5% of revenue.
-However, the increasing need for new spectrum will drive up costs, making it critical for operators to negotiate favorable terms and lobby for affordable spectrum prices.
+However, the increasing need for new spectrum will drive up costs, making it critical for operators to negotiate favourable terms and lobby for affordable spectrum prices.

 Regulatory Opportunities: Key opportunities for improvement in regulatory frameworks include enabling secondary market spectrum trading, improving spectrum sharing regulations, and creating clearer, more predictable spectrum roadmaps.
 These adjustments could help mitigate the inefficiencies in spectrum allocation and support faster, more flexible market responses.